VMS19/Inhalator/docs/README.md

 The software accesses several data buses as described later.
 The software-hardware interfaces is described later.

-## LOGIC

-### SENSOR READ LOGIC
-Read A2D CH0 every 1 seconds
-Read A2D CH1 every 15 minutes
-Read Flow-Sensor every 1 seconds

-### WD LOGIC
-Set WD alarm to 30 seconds, reset the alarm before the WD rises.
-If WD signal is raised the reset the software

-### ALARM RAISING LOGIC
+## ALARM RAISING LOGIC
-1. If last the stadnard-deviation of the last 30 readings of A2D CH0
- is smaller than 5 % of the average value turn LED ON using GPIO 25
+1. If the patients stats are bad then turn LED on using GPIO 25

-2. If last the stadnard-deviation of the last 30 readings of Flow-Sensor is smaller than 5 % of the average value turn LED ON using GPIO 25
+2. If the sensor or a2d malfunctions then turn LED on using GPIO 24